EngruugbeJimmy/Jamesmoses-admission-Port/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio: setup and mobile version skeleton
+# Portfolio: jamesmoses portfolio admission

-For this repository, I've created html templates and styling files in order to built a responsive portfolio ,  which can help to easy explorate  profiles from differents devices.
+For this repository, we created html templates and styling files in order to built a responsive portfolio ,  which can help to easy explorate  profiles from differents devices.

 ## Built With 🔨